PE at St Gerard's

 At St Gerard’s, our PE curriculum is designed to give pupils the opportunity to access a high quality education which inspires them to succeed and excel in both competitive sports and other physically demanding activities.
 We aim to provide children with opportunities to become physically confident and manage themselves successfully in a variety of situations.
 We believe that it is important to cater to the needs of individual pupils by providing a balance of individual, team, co-operative and competitive activities that suit the needs and abilities of our children.
 In addition to providing high quality teaching of physical development, it is also our intent to help pupils build character and develop a sense of key values including fair play, respect and sportsmanship.
 At St Gerard’s, we aim to develop our children’s understanding of the importance of leading healthy, active lives.
 We want our children to understand the benefits that leading a healthy, active lifestyle has for our mental health and wellbeing.
 We strive for our children to be the best that they can be.

-To offer maximum opportunity to children of all dispositions to enjoy clubs and initiatives outside of school hours.
+Offers maximum opportunity to children of all dispositions to enjoy clubs and initiatives outside of school hours.
 This allows pupils to develop themselves as a whole person, build a sound knowledge of basic skills and build a positive relationship with physical health.

-To give children an opportunity to develop a better sense of competition- either competing against themselves, others in a recognised environment (eg: PE lessons) or against an unrecognised opponent.
+Gives children an opportunity to develop a better sense of competition- either competing against themselves, others in a recognised environment (eg: PE lessons) or against an unrecognised opponent.
 Increased exposure to competition will allow pupils to better develop their relationship with physical health and its ability to build traits such as cooperation, passion, pride, competitiveness, self-belief, respect, honest, determination and teamwork.

 Children are also provided with opportunities to work with outside agencies to develop their sporting abilities and engagement within the subject.
 We believe that it is important for our children to be provided with opportunities by specialist providers to ensure they receive the best possible PE education at St Gerard’s.

 Children are exposed to competitions during PE lessons through structured games and activities that cement their learning.
 KS2 children will also be provided with the opportunity to represent their class during intra-school competitions.
 KS1 and KS2 can also represent the school through inter-school competitions where they come off site to compete against other schools and children.
 We are part of the School Games in Halton and access their competition calendar.
 Together, our Sports Coach and PE Coordinator timetable a list of events to attend throughout the year.
+Due to Covid-19 restrictions, inter-school competitions have been unable to take place face-to-face.
+Competitions have become virtual for the time being.
+We will continue to enter the competitions that we feel are most suitable for pupils.

 The impact from participation in competitions will be measured by listening to pupil and teacher feedback about pupil’s attitudes to competition throughout the year.
 We will also look at the results of the competitions that we attend and look to improve our results (both scores and relationships with events) throughout the year.